Pokemon Scarlet & Violet gym order: All paths level order & post-game walkthrough

-But for those who want a more traditional Pokemon experience where they face gyms and challenges that gradually increase in level, we’ve got you covered.
-This guide will show players the proper gym order in Scarlet & Violet, as well as what order they should tackle the Path of Legends and Operation Star Street.
+For those who want to experience a more traditional Pokemon journey, however, our guide will outline the ideal Gym order in Pokemon Scarlet & Violet, as well as the order you should complete the Path of Legends and Operation Star Street storylines.

 Pokemon Scarlet & Violet level order: Gyms, Titan & Team Star